-If you are a beginner and looking for specific things you must prepare and own before you start your calisthenics journey you are in the right place.
+If you are a beginner and are looking to find out what specific things you need before you start your calisthenics journey you are in the right place.

 In this article, you are going to find out what is needed to start calisthenics, how to do it step by step and why.

 I’m going to provide you with all 6 basic but important essentials and tips and steps on how to get the max out of each and every one of them.

 Top 6 Essentials Needed to Start Calisthenics [Beginner Friendly]